 Mangroves – 13th largest mangrove swamp in the world

 The mud volcano wasn’t the only adventure we had planned.
 We were just longing to be in Colombian nature, not only at the beach.
 A canoe tour through the mangrove swamp in Cartagena was exactly what we were looking for during our first days in Colombia.
 Equipped with mosquito repellent, drinking water, and our cameras, we went deep inside the mangroves crossing huge lakes and partly opaque mangrove tunnels.
 We saw so many beautiful birds, met some local fishermen, and experienced an almost total quietness away from the busy city life.

 Don’t forget to bring: Mosquito repellent (!!!), water, a cash tip

-The only gay nightlife tour in Colombia and we tested it in Bogotá with open bar, free shots and VIP entrances (even to Theatron)!
+The only gay nightlife tour in Colombia, and we tested it in Bogotá with an open bar, free shots, and VIP entrances (even to Theatron)!
 From the trendy to the underground: the handsome guides took us to places of the city’s gay scene, that we couldn’t have found on our own.
 Get 5% off with the COUPLEOFMEN5 discount code during booking!

 Part 2: Cartagena – Colonial City Center Life

 We had a blast during our first days in Colombia!
 The Caribbean atmosphere, the great food with fresh fruits and local ingredients, the Mud volcano, the mangrove boat tour, and the colorful houses of the walled old town of Cartagena.
 And it’s not only the Caribbean but also a gay-friendly part of Colombia with a gay bar and many welcoming LGBTQ+ Colombians.
 We even had the chance to wave our rainbow flag over the city wall of Cartagena while riding a historical Spanish canon.
 After our beach days, we stayed in the heart of the old town in short walking distance to the city’s highlights.
 Delicious food, a rooftop pool with a view, dinner under the stars with live music – Welcome to Colombian paradise.